-Once a storm begins and precipitation starts to accumulate on highway surfaces, agencies begin deicing operations.
+Once a storm begins and precipitation starts to accumulate on highway surfaces, agencies begin de-icing operations.
 If a typical winter storm begins with light snowfall, a light coat of pre-wetted granular salt or salt brine should be applied.
 If a winter storm begins with moderate to heavy snowfall, applications should be adjusted accordingly.
 Pre-wetted salt and salt brine tends to adhere to the pavement surface, ensuring the material remains on the roadway surface during the winter storm event, consequently reducing the amount of salt that bounces off the highway onto roadsides or into drainage ditches.
-Pre-wetted granular salt also goes into solution more quickly, which increases its effectiveness.
+Pre-wetted granular salt also dissolves into solution more quickly, which increases its effectiveness.

-The key is to get material onto the roadway as early as possible to prevent snow or ice from bonding to the highway surface.
+The key is to get material onto the roadway as early as possible to prevent snow or ice from bonding to the highway surface, but not so early that traffic moves it onto the shoulders, rendering it useless.
 This will allow for effective plowing and lighter salt applications throughout the remainder of a storm.